Why bother calculating ROI?

 To learn more about these different types of debt, and how to stop good, going bad, and bad turning ugly, read the in-depth debt article.

 Calculating ROI is quite simple.
 The hardest part is estimating the net profit you stand to make from your investment.
 The formula is: ROI(%) = (Net profit / Investment) x 100.
 The answer is a percentage of your initial investment.
-But to make things simple, we’ve created a handy ROI Calculator that does the number crunching for you.

 The ROI Calculator

 It’s easy to get excited about a growth opportunity that could boost your profits or take your business to the next level.
 But don’t let excitement cloud your calculations.
 Remember that your ROI could be the difference between taking on good debt and positive growth for your business, or ugly debt and an ongoing struggle with creditors.
-Use our Business Loan Calculator to see the total cost of a loan, then use our ROI Calculator to estimate the return on your investment.
+Use our Business Loan Calculator to see the total cost of a loan, then calculate ROI to estimate the return on your investment.

 Here are some practical examples of how ROI can look for different businesses.